USRSE/usrse.github.io/_posts/2022-08-30-sept-comm-call-on-groups-summary.md

 including Education & Training; Outreach; and Diversity, Equity, and Inclusion.

-In this blog post we want to share with you a little bit from the call, about five of the working groups in US-RSE.
+In this blog post we want to share with you a little bit from the call---specifically, about five of the working groups in US-RSE.
 Our goal is to give you a sense of where the community is putting its efforts, and help you understand how you can get involved.